nicoali/cartoqgisplugin/README.md

 ![Logo](images/logo.jpg?raw=true "CARTO plugin for QGis")
 ================================================
-# CARTO plugin for QGis
+# Cataviz plugin for QGis
 ### The best of your Desktop GIS with the best of the web GIS.

 ![QGisCartoDB](https://lh3.googleusercontent.com/aVV2C4SigQ6Tu15LCO9kSeHNDZIQe3qr1alt4NMMq6Y=w1161-h659-no "QGIS CARTO")